GoogleChrome/web.dev/src/site/content/en/blog/browser-level-lazy-loading-for-cmss/index.md

 ### Enable lazy-loading by default

-The overall recommendation for CMSs implementing native lazy-loading is to enable it by default, i.e. `loading="lazy"` should be added to images and iframes, preferably
+The overall recommendation for CMSs implementing browser-level lazy-loading is to enable it by default, i.e. `loading="lazy"` should be added to images and iframes, preferably
 [only for those elements that include dimension attributes](#require-dimension-attributes-on-elements).